leojquinteros/twitter-api-sample/README.md

     **Content:**
     ```json
     {
-        successful: false,
+        "successful": false,
-        error: "Invalid page size.
+        "error": "Invalid page size.
 Possible values are 30, 50, 100 or leave it blank to retrieve all tweets."
     }
     ```